 Something To Keep

-A simple gift to remember the baby is a lasting treasure: a candle, a picture frame (for an ultrasound photo), a song on iTunes, a favorite tea or coffee, or a small scrapbook.
+A simple gift to remember the baby is a lasting treasure: a candle, a picture frame (for an ultrasound photo), a favorite tea or coffee, a small scrapbook, or a custom piece of pottery.
 A handmade quilt or prayer shawl is another lasting comfort to grieving parents.

 Flowers: Bouquets are beautiful to surround the parents at the beginning.
 But it’s also nice to have something that lasts – a house plant, a plant for a memorial garden, a gift card to a local nursery, or a tree to plant in their baby’s honor.

 Memorial stones: Blessing and Light makes personalized indoor/outdoor stones for all kinds of losses.
-Or give a garden stepping stone for parents to place in their yard (my husband’s siblings got us a gorgeous custom stone for our twins similar to this).
+Or give a garden stepping stone for parents to place in their yard.
+My husband’s siblings got us this gorgeous custom stone for our twins.

 Memorial jewelry: Tangible reminders of lost babies mean so much, like a necklace with the baby’s initial, name, or date of birth.
 A bracelet with initials or the child’s name can be a great gift for a mother or father.
-(Stitch Fix sent me this beautiful gift after they heard about our daughters’ deaths – read the whole story here on Today.com)
+Stitch Fix sent me this beautiful personalized bracelet after they heard about our daughters’ deaths – read the whole story here on Today.com)

 Catholic ideas: After our miscarriage, a dear friend sent me a pink and blue rosary.
 Another friend sent a rosary bracelet after we lost our twins.
+A litany of saints can be a beautiful gift.
 Having a Mass offered for the child or enrolling their name in the prayers of a religious community are two other Catholic traditions that can bring comfort.

 Something To Read